 David is an experienced manager with a particular insight into the processes, pressures and problems of change management where the values of organisations may be most severely tested.
 He has worked on the restructuring of a nationally distributed organisation while supporting staff using action learning.

-His current work involves clients across the UK, helping to improve the way large organisations think about their needs, processes and systems in contexts that are ethically demanding.
+His previous consultancy work involved clients across the UK, helping to improve the way large organisations think about their needs, processes and systems in contexts that are ethically demanding.

-He is a trustee and board member of Rochdale Mind, the mental health charity.
+He is also a trustee and board member of Rochdale Mind, the mental health charity.

-MOSSLEY, D. 2017, Reflecting on threshold concepts: an introductory tool https://www.heacademy.ac.uk/knowledge-hub/reflecting-threshold-concepts-introductory-tool Higher Education Academy.
+MOSSLEY, D. 2017a, Reflecting on threshold concepts: an introductory tool https://www.heacademy.ac.uk/knowledge-hub/reflecting-threshold-concepts-introductory-tool Higher Education Academy.

 MOSSLEY, D. 2016, Retention and attainment across the disciplines: Philosophy and Religious Studies https://www.heacademy.ac.uk/resource/retention-and-attainment-across-disciplines-philosophy-and-religious-studies Higher Education Academy.